 Rad Mobile is Sega's first 32-bit arcade game, using the Sega System 32 arcade system board:

 - Main CPU: V60 (@ 16.10795 Mhz), Z80 (@ 8.053975 Mhz)

 - Sound Chips: (2x) YM3438 (@ 8.053975 Mhz), RF5C68 (@ 12.5 Mhz)

 - Video resolution: 416 x 224 pixels

 Sega Saturn Release

 On December 2nd, 1994, a port titled Gale Racer was released on the Sega Saturn in Japan.
 A new Intro FMV sequence was added as well as a new soundtrack.
 The cars were now polygonal models rather than sprites.
-Performance was largely the same as the Arcade release, though the draw distance wasn't as good and traffic would appear on screen seconds before you reach it, making dodging a tougher task.
+Performance is largely the same as the Arcade release, though the draw distance isn't as good; traffic appears on screen only seconds in advance, making dodging a tougher task.
 The port never saw release outside of Japan.

 - In the 1992 comedy, Encino Man, the thawed-out caveman, Link (Brendan Fraser) has an obsession with a Rad Mobile game cabinet.
 His love of the game leads to him stealing a driving instructor's training car and going on a car rampage around the Encino down-town.
 Later in the movie, when his "owner" Dave (Sean Astin) tries to force him to leave Encino, he gives him a brace of quarters, stating that they are "For Rad Mobile".